tedorellana/learning/SAA-C03.md

 - Automatically grows and shrinks as you add and remove files with no need for management or provisioning.
 - Amazon EFS provides shared access to data using a traditional file sharing permissions model and hierarchical directory structure via the NFSv4 protocol.
 Applications that access data using a standard file system interface provided through the operating system can use Amazon EFS to take advantage of the scalability and reliability of file storage in the cloud without writing any new code or adjusting applications.
 - Hierarchical directory structure, read and write rapidly and concurrently to shared storage
+- Store files without server
+- Pay just for the storage.
+- Support cross Availability zones.
+- Cheap than EBS
+- Expensive than S3

 ##  S3 Lifecycle configuration ##
 Is a set of rules that define actions that Amazon S3 applies to a group of objects.
 There are two types of actions: